-The third IEEE International Conference on Signal, Control and Communication (SCC’23) will take place in hotel Paradis Palace, Hammamet, Tunisia. https://www.leparadispalace.com/
+The fourth IEEE International Conference on Signal, Control and Communication (SCC’25) will take place in Souuse, Tunisia.

-There are two ways to get to Hammamet by plane:
+There are three ways to get to Sousse by plane:

 All information about transportation from the airport can be found here: http://www.enfidhahammametairport.com/en-EN/Transportation/Pages/AirportTrasnportation.aspx